solidassassin/JackAssBot/README.md

 ### Using Docker

 The Docker installation is up to you.
-To build the image run `docker build -t <name> <bot root directory>`.
-To run the container in detached
-mode: `docker run -d <name>`.
+To start the bot run: `docker-compose up -d` inside the root bot directory.

 ### On The Host